trijayadigital/laravel-echo-server/README.md

 While presence channels contain a list of users, there will be instances where a user joins a presence channel multiple times.
 For example, this would occur when opening multiple browser tabs.
 In this situation "joining" and "leaving" events are only emitted to the first and last instance of the user.

-Optionally, you can configure laravel-echo-server to publish an event on each update to a presence channel, by setting `databaseConfig.publishPresence` to `true`:
+Optionally, you can configure tripay-les to publish an event on each update to a presence channel, by setting `databaseConfig.publishPresence` to `true`:

 ```json
 {